10 Best Herbal Decoctions For Dehydration

 echinacea purpurea decoction

-Echinacea purpurea, commonly known as purple coneflower, is a popular herbal remedy traditionally used to support immune function and treat mild infections.
+Echinacea purpurea, commonly known as purple coneflower, is a herbal remedy often used to support immune function and reduce the duration of colds and respiratory infections.

 urtica dioica decoction